mardesco/BoldlyGoGreen/readme.txt

 == Screenshots ==

 1. screenshot.png

 == Changelog ==

+= 0.1.4 =
+Corrected style.css to only use allowed values under "tags"

+= 0.1.3 =
+* Updated "Requires at least" and "Tested up to" tags in readme file, based on this thread concerning the parent theme: https://wordpress.org/support/topic/39-only#post-
+* Simplified credit link in footer.

-=
+= 0.1.2 =
+Amended readme file to state that the bundled images are an original creation.

 = 0.1.1 =
 Initial release.

 == License & support ==

 = License =

 "Boldly Go Green" is released under the GPLv2 license.
 This includes all included CSS and image files.
 Do what you want with them, make money if you can, I don't care.
+The images are an original creation by Mardesco, released here under the GPL.

 See also the parent theme's readme file for information about fonts & resources bundled with the parent theme.